Skip to main content

 Where do I file a personal injury lawsuit in San Diego?

 Personal injury lawsuits in San Diego are typically filed in the San Diego County Superior Court.
-Small claims cases (under $10,000) can be filed in Small Claims Court.
-Your San Diego attorney will determine the appropriate venue based on where the accident occurred, where the defendant resides, and the amount of damages sought.
+Small claims cases may be filed in Small Claims Court if they fit the claim limits and rules.
+An independent San Diego attorney can evaluate venue based on where the accident occurred, where the defendant resides, the parties involved, and the amount of damages sought.
+A San Diego reader should connect this answer to the incident location, first treatment date, and any insurance communication that could narrow the claim too early.
+If the issue remains unclear, compare the work restriction note with the deadline calendar before giving a statement or accepting a quick offer.

 What is the legal process for a personal injury case in San Diego?